The Owl-Eyed Man: A Deeper Look into a Minor Character in The Great Gatsby

 The Owl-Eyed Man and the Theme of Illusion vs. Reality

 The Owl-Eyed Man serves as a crucial element in exploring the novel's central theme of illusion versus reality.
-His discovery of the real books in Gatsby's library highlights the disconnect between Gatsby's carefully crafted persona and his underlying reality.
+Think about it: his discovery of the real books in Gatsby's library highlights the disconnect between Gatsby's carefully crafted persona and his underlying reality.
 While Gatsby's wealth and parties create an illusion of success and happiness, the Owl-Eyed Man's observations reveal the emptiness and artificiality at the heart of this carefully constructed façade.

 The Owl-Eyed Man’s experience underscores the danger of living a life based on illusions.
 Gatsby's relentless pursuit of his idealized past, his attempt to recreate a lost love, ultimately leads to his downfall.
 The Owl-Eyed Man, through his observations, acts as a cautionary figure, highlighting the importance of confronting reality and living a life grounded in authenticity.